YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario10/README.md

 ## B. Secondary AppVault Preparation

-Let's start by retrieving the bucket keys and create variables with their values:
+Let's start by retrieving the bucket keys and create variables with their values from the output of the bucket creation logs:
 ```bash
 BUCKETKEY=$(grep "access_key" /root/ansible_S3_SVM2_result.txt | cut -d ":" -f 2 | cut -b 2- | sed 's/..$//')
 BUCKETSECRET=$(grep "secret_key" /root/ansible_S3_SVM2_result.txt | cut -d ":" -f 2 | cut -b 2- | sed 's/..$//')
 ```

 To create an AppVault, you need to create a secret that will contains those 2 keys.
-This must be done on the secondary cluster only.
+This must be done on the secondary cluster only as the corresponding AppVault is not going to be used on the primary cluster.
 Notice the second command uses the _kubeconfig_ parameter:
 ```bash
 kubectl create secret generic -n trident-protect s3-2-creds --from-literal=accessKeyID=$BUCKETKEY --from-literal=secretAccessKey=$BUCKETSECRET --kubeconfig=/root/.kube/config_rhel5
 ```